Photo by Rebecca Pavlenko

 I should have loved you better and I should have loved you kind

-I was flying left of center – dear and dumb and blind
+I was flying left of center – deaf and dumb and blind

-Caught between a circumstance and the fear of al unknown
+Caught between a circumstance and the fear of all unknown

 Waiting for a second chance can turn a heart to stone